Any3DAvatar: Fast and High-Quality Full-Head 3D Avatar Reconstruction from Single Portrait Image: Methodology

 \textbf{AI-Generated Heads:} Real-captured multi-view head datasets often suffer from selection bias and limited identity coverage, which can lead to distribution shift at test time.
 To mitigate this issue, we construct an AI-generated subset with nearly 1,000 identities and broad attribute diversity.
 Our pipeline has three stages: (i) uniformly sampling identity-related attributes (e.g., age, ethnicity, hairstyle, expression, and lighting), (ii) generating frontal portraits with a text-to-image model ~\cite{z-image} and converting them into 3D Gaussian heads via an image-to-3D model ~\cite{facelift} for multi-view rendering, where the selected model provides strong head-shape and appearance diversity among existing 3D head reconstruction pipelines, and (iii) enhancing image quality with a face-detail enhancement model ~\cite{codeformer} and filtering low-quality samples using automatic identity/view-consistency checks.
 This subset improves identity coverage and reduces sampling bias for robust training.

-\textbf{Digital Human Heads:} While AI-generated data improves identity diversity, real-captured datasets still provide limited viewpoint coverage due to constrained camera quantity and placement.
+\textbf{Digital Human Heads:} At the same time, real-captured datasets still provide limited viewpoint coverage due to constrained camera quantity and placement.
 To address this limitation, we use Unreal Engine (UE) to synthesize high-fidelity digital human heads with dense, controllable camera sampling.
 We first sample real head keypoints from FaceScape ~\cite{facescape}, and then construct multi-expression digital heads conditioned on these keypoints.
+Our dataset contains 79 identities, each with 24 expressions.
 We adopt two complementary view-sampling strategies: (i) fixed circular views, where 40 cameras are placed at equal distance around the head across multiple elevation angles to provide global geometric supervision, and (ii) random views, where 40 cameras are sampled with random positions and orientations to emphasize local regions and fine-grained details.
 Together, these strategies provide both complete geometric coverage and strong local-detail supervision.

 \textbf{Accessory-Rich Heads:} Existing head datasets often underrepresent accessories.
 To bridge this gap, we construct an accessory-rich multi-view subset through controlled accessory augmentation of Digital Human Heads.
-Specifically, we arrange sampled multi-view images into a single multi-view grid and edit the grid with Nano Banana Pro to add accessories (e.g., glasses, hats, and other wearable items).
+The subset covers 95 accessory types, with 4 variants generated for each of 79 identities.
+To construct these samples, we arrange sampled multi-view images into a single multi-view grid and edit the grid with Nano Banana Pro to add accessories (e.g., glasses, hats, and other wearable items).
 We then manually remove samples with noticeable cross-view inconsistency in identity, geometry, or accessory appearance, and finally split each edited grid back into individual views to recover high-quality multi-view tuples.

 Overall, AnyHead combines identity diversity, dense viewpoint coverage, and accessory realism to provide a stronger training basis for single-image 3D head avatar reconstruction.
 See the supplementary material for more dataset details.